zgsrc/ibjs/README.md

 Interactive Brokers SDK is a framework build atop the [native javascript API](https://github.com/pilwon/node-ib).
 Straightforward programmatic access to your portfolio and market data subscriptions.

-__Refactor of object model under way that introduces breaking changes.
-Unstable API for the next week or so.__

 ## Installation

     npm install ib-sdk